Oolitic aragonite sand: Formation

 Oolitic aragonite sand forms in high-salinity waters that are turbulent, shallow, and warm.
 The sand starts to form around a nucleus of calcium carbonate, such as a peloid, shell fragment, or foraminifer.
 The nucleus is coated with a thin layer of crystalline carbonate to form the cortex of the ooid.
 Compared to other types of sand formation that involve the weathering and erosion of a larger rock by turbulent waters, oolitic aragonite sand is created by dissolved calcium carbonate joining with the cortex or nucleus of the ooid.
 The dissolved calcium carbonate in seawater continues to stick to the cortex and is combined with the high velocity water which creates the smooth, granular shape resulting in the aragonite composed ooid.
 Biomineralization involving microbial organic matter likely also plays an important role in ooid formation.

 Localities

 Bahamas

 Because of the waters of the Bahamas are warm with shoals that create rough waters, the conditions for oolitic aragonite sand are optimal and results in the high rate of formation and accumulation.
-The Great Bahama Banks has been accumulating oolitic sand in the late Cretaceous period and contains the largest reservoir of oolitic aragonite sand in the world.
+The Great Bahama Banks has been accumulating oolitic sand since the early Cretaceous period and contains the largest reservoir of oolitic aragonite sand in the world.